Home » How to Handle Missent Emails

 A site visitor writes:

-We’ve all had this happen to us.
-You hit reply, ignore the details, type your message, and click Send.
-Sometimes you realize your mistake instantly — other times, a little later.
+What a great question!
+I’ve done this myself.
+You hit reply, glaze over the details, type your message, and click Send.
+Sometimes, you realize your mistake instantly; other times, it’s a little later.

 Several factors will dictate how you should respond.
 Was the error one that will cause concern or hurt feelings?
 Will it make it appear that you are petty or an e-tattler?

-How you react when discovering your error will build or hinder your trust and credibility.
-How fast you correct yourself also can affect how your error is perceived.
+You need to understand that how you react when you discover your error will build or hinder your trust and credibility.
+How fast you correct yourself can also impact how your error is perceived.

 Context and Content Matters

-I’ve done this myself when I responded to an email, thinking I was responding to someone else entirely.
-The content or context was unimportant — the other side was probably thinking, “What the heck is she talking about?”
+Say you respond to an email, thinking you were responding to someone else entirely.
+The content or context is unimportant, and the other side probably thinks, “What the heck are they talking about?”

 You’ll find that most folks will reply, commenting that they understand and have done the same thing.
 Everyone moves on.